 Assumption parish received its first permanent curate Father Conlon.
 On the first Sunday of 1894 the schedule of Sunday Masses was increased from two to three.
-Meanwhile, in a report to parishioners Father Tennian advised that "owing to the meagerness of the monthly and annual"

-1875

-January 1888

-January 1888

-March 1888

-collections last year and to the large amounts paid to the city for curbing, sewers etc., our church debt is considerably over \$1500.00."
+Meanwhile, in a report to parishioners Father Tennian advised that "owing to the meagerness of the monthly and annual collections last year and to the large amounts paid to the city for curbing, sewers etc., our church debt is considerably over \$1500.00."

-January 1899

-After 11 years as pastor Fr.
+After eleven years as pastor Fr.
 Tennian is named pastor of St. Mary's Church, Pawtucket.
 Rev. Thomas L. Kelly is appointed the fourth pastor.
-Fr.
-Kelly was in poor health during most of his tenure at the Assumption.
+Father Kelly was in poor health during most of his tenure at the Assumption.
 He suffered a debilitating stroke on December 21, 1902.
-Although he recovered to some degree health problems continued to plague Fr.
-Kelly for the remainder of his time at Assumption.
+Although he recovered to some degree health problems continued to plague Father Kelly for the remainder of his time at Assumption.
+At this time, Father Kelly was assisted by Rev. J.T.
+Fahey.

-1909

 Father Kelly resigns as pastor due to failing health and is replaced by Rev. John F. Haney.